Eutechnyx

 Eutechnyx Limited (formerly Zeppelin Games Limited, until 1994, and Merit Studios (Europe) Limited, until 1997) was a British video game developer based in Newcastle upon Tyne, England.
 Since 1997, the company focused on racing games.
-They were known for their universally panned video game Ride to Hell: Retribution, work with the NASCAR The Game franchise, and as a developer on various other racing titles and games.
+They were known for its universally panned video game Ride to Hell: Retribution (2013), for work with the NASCAR The Game franchise, and as a developer on various other racing titles and games.

-After not releasing any games in 10 years (NASCAR '15 being their last title), the company was finally shut down on May 20, 2025, with Eutechnyx Limited being dissolved and Eutechnyx Holdings Limited also undergoing insolvency.
+After not releasing any games in 10 years (NASCAR '15 being its last title), the company was finally shut down on May 20, 2025, with Eutechnyx Limited being dissolved and Eutechnyx Holdings Limited also undergoing insolvency.

 History

 Zeppelin Games (1987–1994)

 The company founder, Brian Jobling, started creating games for the Atari 8-bit computers, ZX Spectrum, Amstrad CPC and Commodore 64 at home in the early 1980s as a 14-year-old.
 With the money that he made, he started the company, Zeppelin Games, in November 1987 when he was 17.

 Zeppelin Games produced a large number of games for various home computer systems including Atari 8-bit, Commodore 64, ZX Spectrum, Atari ST and Amiga and by the early 90s were also making games for IBM PC compatibles and consoles such as the Mega Drive/Genesis and SNES.
 Popular games included Jocky Wilson's Darts Challenge, International Tennis, Universal Warrior and Sink or Swim.
 They also worked with publisher Codemasters to produce the first two Micro Machines games and Pete Sampras Tennis.

 The company, being primarily a budget publisher, operated several labels for different price ranges; among them were Cognito and Impulze for full-price releases, Zeppelin Premier and Zeppelin Platinum.